gatling/gatling/src/docs/content/reference/script/protocols/grpc/checks/index.md

 {{< include-code "bidiStreamChecks" java kt scala >}}

-## Limitations to the gRPC Checks API
+## Limitations to the gRPC checks API

 It is not currently possible to apply different checks to specific incoming messages in the same stream.
 Be wary that `saveAs` will overwrite previously saved values: